jafaryor/knowledge-base/teminalogy.md

 * __Socket__

     A network socket is a software structure within a network node of a computer network that serves as an endpoint for sending and receiving data across the network.
 A socket is created by concatenating the __IP__ number of a system and a software __port__ number (not a ​hardware port number).

+* __Stub__

+    Stub is an object that holds predefined data and uses it to answer calls during tests.
+Such as: an object that needs to grab some data from the database to respond to a method call.

+* __Mocks__

+    Mocks are objects that register calls they receive.
+In test assertion, we can verify on Mocks that all expected actions were performed.
+Such as: a functionality that calls e-mail sending service.